-Our free excel dashboard guide might be just what you need!
-We will show you, how to build from a clean white spreadsheet to a totally efficient report from the ground up.
-No, it’s not a usual tutorial.
+Our free excel dashboard training might be just what you need!
+We will show you, how to build from a clean white spreadsheet to an efficient report from the ground up.
 We’ll give you a complete dashboard framework using Microsoft Excel.
-We divided the training into 4 parts:
+We divided the training into four parts:

-Easy and simply learning curve, isn’t?
-Above all we will share all tips, tricks and secrets regarding excel dashboard for basic and advanced users too.
+Above all, we will share all tips, tricks, and secrets.
+This free course if perfect for basic and advanced users.
 Furthermore, we will answer the most frequently asked questions.
-We not only going to learn about dashboards but will detail every relevant step that connect with the main workflow.
-This helps you to quickly understand the anatomy of excel dashboard.
+We not only going to learn about dashboards but will detail every relevant step that connects with the main workflow.
+You’ll understand the anatomy of an excel dashboard quickly.

 Not everyone is born an Excel genius.
-We weren’t born like that either, we are also not geniuses.
-But we have learned a lot through the years, and this is a good possibility for everyone!
-We’ve created this step-by-step tutorial.
-Everyone can easily learn the basics of dashboards.
-Of course, we can feel fortunate because finally we do the things we really like.
+We weren’t born like that either.
+We are also not geniuses.
+However, we have learned a lot over the years.
+For that reason, we’ve created this step-by-step tutorial.
+From now everyone can learn the basics of dashboards.
+Of course, we can feel fortunate because we do the things we like.

 Learn and play with these downloadable excel dashboards!
 You will get eye-catching solutions.
 It’s time to build something new, something special.
 That’s the point.

-What are dashboards actually?
-For sure that they are not only represent visual data!
-When you look at a dashboard it is obvious that you not only interested in real-time performances.
+What are dashboards?
+For sure that they do not only represent visual data!
+When you look at a dashboard, it is evident that you not only interested in real-time performances.

-But dashboards are rather information that pose us questions.
-How are our things going?
-Is there any factor you should be alarmed about?
-How will you explain your boss the causes of increased profit?
+However, dashboards provide information that poses our questions.
+How are things going?
+How will you explain to your boss the causes of increased profit?
 A well-structured excel dashboard will give suitable answers to these key questions, and much more!

-Practically our goal is to clean, organize, manage and show the huge data accumulated by the company.
-Further standpoint is to present the organized data in an easily understandable format.
-Under the hood there are complex data.
-You can dig further down in them by drill-down method.
-And most importantly that this happens in mere seconds.
+Practically our goal is to clean, organize, manage and display the large data collected by the company.
+Further standpoint is to show the classified data in an easily understandable format.
+Under the hood, there are complex data.
+You can dig further down in them by a drill-down method.
+It happens quickly!

 Probably we can call the dashboard the central brain or engine of the company or department.
-It’s necessary to show key performance indicators in real time.
+Showing key performance indicators in real time is necessary.
 We have to keep them always up to date.
-We don’t have time to look for reasons of weaker of exceptional results for long days.
+We don’t have time to look for reasons for weaker of exceptional results for long days.

-Before you start to create excel dashboard the one of most important tasks is dashboard design.
+Before you start to create an excel dashboard one of the most critical tasks is dashboard design.
 It’s not as easy as we might think.
-We’d like to help you in the planning phase also.
+We want to help you with the planning phase also.
 Finally, here are the ground rules.
 Keep in your mind these dashboard fundamentals!

 What is this all mean in practice?
 Go and talk to the users!
 Keep calm!
-Sit down and try to understand exactly the business requirements.
+Sit down.
+Try to understand the scope.
 Create a dashboard that is not in constant need of updates!
-Because of this you can dramatically cut development costs.
+Because of this, you can dramatically cut development costs.

 Don’t flood the user with unwanted information.
-Do not flood the user with unnecessary data!
-You should seek that the dashboard be truly useful for them.
+You should seek that the dashboard is useful for them.
 You can even create such custom views.
 Custom views and filtering data enable to display relevant information only for that user.

-Provide an overview and allow users to drill-down into the details.
-A well thought out and well-planned Excel dashboard should be like a quality newspaper.
+Provide an overview and allow users to check the details.
+A well thought out, and well-planned Excel dashboard should be like a quality newspaper.
 On the front page provides a clear overview of the key information and leading news there are within.
-If one wants to look at an information in detail must know where to navigate.
-Allow users to see the most important information.
-Drill-down into the details if they want to find out more!
+If one wants to look at information in detail must know where to navigate.
+Allow users to see the essential information.
+Drill-down into the details if they’re going to find out more!

 Use visualizations and create a clean, uncluttered dashboard.
-Charting possibilities in Excel are practically endless.
+Charting possibilities in Excel are almost endless.
 That’s where data visualization comes into play.
-Use the classical chart types if you want.
-But based on our experiences most useful to use gauge, bullet and variance charts also.
+Use the traditional chart types if you want, however, based on our experiences most useful to use a gauge, bullet, and variance charts also.

 Think about what is going to be most impressive at telling our story.
-Dynamic charts are usually a better idea than pie charts.
+Dynamic charts are better than pie charts.
 Avoid over the top visualizations and graphics.
-Exploding pie charts and stacked bar charts are really bad ideas.
+Exploding pie charts and stacked bar charts are bad ideas too.
 Remove unnecessary components from the dashboard.
 They distract the attention from the essence.
-You have no need for overcrowded and jammed with useless charts screen.

 Provide help and guidance where necessary.
-Most ideal if the dashboard self-explanatory and don’t need any additional explanation.
-But what if a new colleague arrives to the company and right away has to overtake the tasks of an experienced business analyst.
+Most ideal if the dashboard doesn’t need any additional explanation.
+However, what if a new colleague arrives at the company and right away has to overtake the tasks of an experienced business analyst.
 What if you seldom use an indicator?

 You will see that in these and like cases contextual help is helpful.
 We’ll show you the logical link between contextual help and dashboard in our step-by-step tutorial.

-Plan the dashboard layout and create proper draft
+Plan the Excel Dashboard layout and create proper draft

-You should never start creating a dashboard without planning.
-If you make mistakes in the planning phase you can only correct them with disproportional effort later.
-Your dashboard and main indicators are useless if it doesn’t get communicated properly.
+It would be best if you never started building a dashboard without planning.
+If you make mistakes in the planning phase, you can only correct them with disproportional effort later.
+Your dashboard and indicators are useless if it doesn’t get appropriately communicated.

-We are using Excel to create ready-to-use chart and form control elements with shapes.
-It’s easy to create the initial layout design of your Excel Dashboard or report.
-Hereby you get to see how your draft version could potentially look in an Excel spreadsheet.
+We are using Excel to create a ready-to-use chart and form control elements with shapes.
+It’s easy to create the initial layout design of your report or dashboard.
+Now you get to see how your draft version could potentially look in an Excel spreadsheet.
 It helps you organize each section.
 You can decide on what types of dashboard elements (charts, form controls) you’ll need in the planning phase.

 Here is the layout of our dashboard:

-The good thing about vector elements is that they are flexible and reusable.
-You can change the color of the tree map chart for example.
+Good to know about shapes that they are flexible and reusable.
+You can change the color of the treemap chart for example.
 Furthermore, you can freely customize the text in the titles and change the background color of the boxes.

-This helps you customize and fine-tune the color and titles to your requirements.
-So, you can come up with a proper draft before your start with implementation.
+Dashboard design helps you customize and fine-tune the color and titles to your requirements.
+So, you can come up with a proper draft before you start with implementation.

 We prepared the layout using chart and form control mockups.
-Our dashboard layout is ready we’ll step forward.
+Now the dashboard layout is ready.
+We’ll step forward.

 Connect to a CSV file using Power Query – External Data Sources

 The most common case is that you don’t store to be processed data in Excel.
 You can import it from an external data source.
 Let’s see an example of data import in Excel.
-Use Excel’s Get & Transform function (with help of Power Query) to connect to a Comma Separated Values (.csv) file.
+Use Excel’s Get & Transform function (with the help of Power Query) to connect to a comma separated values (.csv) file.

 Click on the Data tab on the ribbon, choose ‘Get Data’ > ‘From Text / CSV’ > ‘From File’ > ‘From Text/CSV’

 If you are working with a CSV file, Power Query will automatically detect column delimiters.
-One more important thing!
 Power Query automatically uses the first row as the column names and changes each column data type.

 If you want to edit your data ‘on the fly’ click to edit.
-A Power Query Editor will be appeared.
+A Power Query Editor will appear.

-Finally click Close and Load.
+Finally, click Close and Load.
 Excel puts the external data range in the location that you specify.
 Our data transformed into a table.
 Why it’s so important?
-We’ll answer this question on the next chapter.
+We’ll answer this question in the next chapter.

 Convert tabular format into excel table – Internal Data Sources

-First, you must check if the necessary information is in tabular format.
-Tabular format means that every data, data point lives in one cell.
-For example, the name of city, address or phone number.
-If the data is in tabular format you should convert it into Excel table.
+First, you must check if the necessary information is in a tabular format.
+Tabular format means that every data, data point lives in one cell, for example, the name of the city, address or phone number.
+If the data is in a tabular format, you should convert it into an Excel table.
 Using Excel tables provides us with many advantages.

-If you work with Excel table, you can avoid a huge amount of trouble.
-For example, if the scenario changes further down the line and you need more data than you can simply expand the table and will not lose the formulas.
+Use Excel Table to avoid trouble.
+For example, if the scenario changes further down the line and you need more data than you can only expand the table and will not lose the formulas.
 A very useful tool indeed to use!

 To convert tabular data into an Excel table, follow these simple steps: Select the data then on the Insert Tab choose Table or press Ctrl + T.